 Are you being left out on purpose?

-There are many reasons for being left out of a group.
-It may be that you’re different to the others, or you’re new to the group.
+Intentionally leaving someone out of a group can be a form of bullying.
+However, there are many reasons for being left out which is not.
+Maybe you’re different to the others, or you’re new to the group.
 Maybe they have formed friendships, and they think you’ll come between them.
 Perhaps you don’t like doing the things they do like sexting and drinking.
 Fine, let them do it.

 We have always known that being left out of things on purpose can be painful.
 Now science is beginning to prove it.
 Feeling deliberately excluded causes the same sensation in a pain centre of the brain as an actual physical injury.
 This is why we find being suddenly made to feel left out as a ‘punishing blow’.
 Bullies know this too.
 That’s why they do it.
 It hurts.

 Six tips if you think you’re being excluded:

 Why not sign up to join our newsletter and you can also get a free download of tips for your phone?